-During 2019 and 2018, the Organization derived approximately 82% and 80%, respectively, of its support from agreements with various U.S. Federal government agencies.
-Additionally, 59% and 99% of its grants receivable relate to agreements with the Federal government agencies for those respective years.
+During 2020 and 2019, the Organization derived approximately 79% and 82%, respectively, of its support from agreements with various U.S. Federal government agencies.
+Additionally, 74% and 59% of its grants receivable relate to agreements with the Federal government agencies, for those respective years.
 A significant variation in the level of this support, if this were to occur, would have a material effect on the Organization's programs and activities

-S-PROGRAM MATCH
+R-PROGRAM MATCH

-During 2019, ECDC in conjunction with its pass through affiliates achieved the contractually required match to its Matching Grant program with 42% being cash contributions and 58% being in-kind good and services.
+During 2020, ECDC in conjunction with its pass through affiliates achieved the contractually required match to its Matching Grant program with 10% being cash contributions and 90% being in-kind good and services.
 Volunteers donated significant amounts of time assisting ECDC and its pass through affiliates with program services on the Matching Grant, throughout the year, which are not recognized as contributions in the financial statements since the recognition criteria codified under FASB ASC 958-605-30-10 and FAS 116 were not met.

-T--- RELATED PARTY
+S-RELATED PARTY

-Under the arrangements of life insurance policy ECDC made a term loan of \$312,505 available to its Executive Director for the purposes of funding the associated premiums.
+Under the arrangements of a life insurance policy ECDC made a term loan to its Executive Director for the purposes of funding the associated premiums.
+The balance on the related loan in fiscal year 2020 is \$653,043 while the balance in fiscal 2019 was \$312,505.
 The term loan bears interest at the rate of 2.99% per annum and is repayable upon policy maturity.

-U-SUBSEQUENT EVENTS
+T-SUBSEQUENT EVENTS

-The Organization's management has evaluated the events that have occurred subsequent to September 30, 2019, through March 30, 2019, the date that the financial statements were available to be issued.
+The Organization's management has evaluated the events that have occurred subsequent to September 30, 2020, through March 09, 2021, the date that the financial statements were available to be issued.